- 2014-: Lecturer in Human Geography, Loughborough University.

 - 2013-2014: Teaching Fellow, School of Geosciences, University of Edinburgh

-Sophie's research looks broadly at the relationship between global mobility and identity.
+Sophie's research looks broadly at the relationship between global mobility, privilege and identity.
 This has taken two key forms.

 First, she has examined how migration categories are produced and practised, from the perspective of understanding cultural geographies of migration and the cultural economies of migration industries.
 Her ESRC-funded research on ‘Following the Expatriate’ drew upon mobilities as a field to look at the different ways in which ‘expatriate’ comes to be understood.
 It looked at how the Global Mobility Industry, an industry that supports the management of expatriate relocation, helps to produce expatriate identities.
 This also considered how British migrants in Singapore use the term expat.
 In Loughborough-funded research she has also looked at Third Culture Kids (TCKs), people who spent part of their childhood growing up in a different country from that which their parents are from.

-Charlotte Bolton: The English as a Foreign Language Industry: A Story of Contemporary Mobility Processes (University Scholarship)
+Completed 2020: Charlotte Bolton: The English as a Foreign Language Industry: A Story of Contemporary Mobility Processes (University Scholarship).

-- Cranston, S. (2017a) Expat as Good Migrant: Thinking through Skilled Migration Categories, Population, Space and Place.
-Online First.
+- Cranston, S. (2017a) Expat as Good Migrant: Thinking through Skilled Migration Categories, Population, Space and Place. e2058.